 Most part-time tuition fees for the academic year 2021/22 and 2022/23 are £6,935 for 120 credits (£1,155 per 20 credits) but there are exceptions.

-Different fees apply if you're applying to a study centre, or if you're currently studying at a partner college and you're applying for a top-up course at Sunderland.
+Different fees apply if you're applying to a study centre, or studying at a partner college.
 If this applies to you, please contact us for more information.

 Full and part-time UK (and Republic of Ireland for 2021/22) students can take out a Tuition Fee Loan to cover the full cost of tuition fees.
 The loan is paid directly to the University from the Government, and you can apply via the Student Finance section of the gov.uk website.

 You'll pay your loan back in monthly instalments once you've completed your course and are earning over £27,295 a year.
 How much you pay back depends on the amount you're earning.